 The amount of money you will have to pay of your original debt depends on several factors, including the type of debt you owe, your income, and your disposable income after necessary expenses.

 Generally speaking, under Chapter 13 bankruptcy, you may end up paying around 10% of your total unsecured debt.
-For example, if you owe $100,000, you could be required to repay approximately $10,000 over the course of your repayment plan.
+For example, if you owe $100,000, you might need to repay around $10,000 during your repayment plan.
 However, this percentage can vary based on the specifics of your case and other factors like the number of creditors owed.

-It’s important to note that this repayment is made in installments over the 3 to 5-year period, making it more manageable for most people.
-The exact amount you’ll repay will be determined by the court, which will consider your income and expenses to ensure that your plan is feasible and fair to both you and your creditors.
+This repayment occurs in installments over 3 to 5 years, making it more manageable for most people.
+The court will determine your repayment amount, considering your income and expenses to ensure the plan is fair and feasible.

 Secured vs. Unsecured Debts

 Chapter 13 treats secured and unsecured debts differently.
-Secured debts, like mortgages or car loans, are tied to specific property that can be repossessed if you fail to make payments.
-These debts must typically be paid in full through the Chapter 13 plan if you want to keep the property.
+Secured debts, such as mortgages or car loans, are linked to specific property that can be repossessed if payments are missed.
+You must usually pay these debts in full through the Chapter 13 plan to keep the property.

-Unsecured debts, such as credit card bills, medical bills, and personal loans, are not tied to any specific property.
+Unsecured debts, like credit card bills, medical bills, and personal loans do not associate to a specific property.
 These are the types of debts that are often subject to partial repayment—like the 10% mentioned earlier.

 Costs Involved in Filing for Chapter 13 Bankruptcy